sampsyo/cs6120/content/blog/2019-10-21-threads-not-as-libraries/index.md

 +++
-title = "Threads Cannot Be Implemented as Libraries" extra.author = "Neil Adit", "Edwin Peguero"
+title = "Threads Cannot Be Implemented as Libraries" extra.author = "Neil Adit and Edwin Peguero"
 +++

 Attempts have been made to append thread support onto languages that lack thread semantics via a library that is paired with an informal thread semantics.
 Effectively, this introduces threads into a host language that remains oblivious to their presence.